Hyperfov/link-previews/worker/README.md

 # Link Preview Worker

-This is a function that pulls the metadata from any given page, deployable as a Cloudflare Worker.
+This is a tiny API that pulls the metadata from any given page, deployable as a Cloudflare Worker.

 It takes requests with a `page` param: